Setting up a JustGiving page is quick and easy... and is a highly-effective tool to help you fundraise.

 1. Personalise your message

 The best fundraising pages tell a really good story.
 Let people know why you're going to the trouble of raising money, and they're much more likely to take the time to donate.
-Explain why your charity deserves support and what their donations will buy, eg £10 will buy a school desk or £20 will help restore someone's sight.
+Explain why your charity deserves support and what their donations will buy (see the CoH donation page for ideas).

 2. Add photos and video